 Finding the right Azusa DUI attorney to represent you is an essential step toward avoiding the worst penalties you face in your DUI case.
 Whether you made a mistake and broke the law, or you have been wrongfully charged with a DUI offense you did not commit, reliable defense counsel is the best asset you can have on your side in this challenging situation.

 The Law Office of Daniel P. Flores can provide the defense counsel you need in the face of a DUI charge in Azusa, CA. We know how alienating and distressing it can be to consider all the potential penalties you face and the long-term effects a DUI conviction would have on your life.
-Our goal is to provide the comprehensive and client-focused legal counsel you need to confidently approach this difficult situation.
+Our goal is to provide the comprehensive and client-focused legal counsel you need to approach this difficult situation confidently.

 If you have been arrested for DUI in Azusa, a DUI attorney is the best asset you can have on your side, and you need to work quickly to start building your defense.
 The Law Office of Daniel P. Flores is ready to provide the defense representation you need in your Azusa DUI case.
 Contact us today and schedule your consultation with an Azusa DUI lawyer to get the answers to your most important legal questions.